 1. Kensington Palace

 I would visit Kensington Palace over and over again solely to learn about Victoria and Albert’s love story, but there is also always a really cool fashion exhibit on.
-Throughout 2017, it’s all about Princess Diana’s fashion story.
-Also, with a prime location in Hyde Park, it’s the perfect place to stop off for a bit of a break after wandering around checking out the many statues and memorials in the park.
-I highly recommend The Orangery for afternoon tea, and a walk around the palace garden after.
-Admission into the Palace is £19.
+Until February 2019, it’s all about Princess Diana’s famous outfits in Diana: Her Fashion Story.
+Also, with a prime location in Hyde Park, Kensington Palace is the perfect place to stop off for a bit of a break after wandering around checking out the many statues and memorials in the park.
+We highly recommend The Orangery for afternoon tea, and a walk around the palace garden after.
+Admission into Kensington Palace is £23.

 2. Tower of London

 For the best experience, aim to visit the Tower of London first thing in the morning.
 That way you can take your time and the crowds won’t be so bad.
-Admission is £28.
+We also recommend visiting the Crown Jewels first, so you aren’t stuck at the end of the day if the queue is too long to get in before it closes.
+Admission into Tower of London is £28.

 3. Westminster Abbey